codefresh-io/cap-docs.codefresh.io/_docs/testing/security-scanning.md

 {% endraw %}
 {% endhighlight %}

-Here we attach the Clair Scan report to the build created.
+In this example, we attach the Clair Scan report to the build created:

 {% include image.html
 lightbox="true"